 I'm pro-Black and non-binary.
 My pronouns are she/her, but I don't necessarily identify as a woman, or any gender for that matter.
 Blackness affirms my being, tho.
-The ways others articulate blackness, perform it, theorize it, make it a kaleidoscopic culture.
-I find myself in conversation with the ways people think about their idea of blackness.
+The ways others articulate Blackness, perform it, theorize it, make it a kaleidoscopic culture and consciousness.
+I find myself in conversation with the ways people think about their idea of Blackness.

 My work is centered around concepts of speculation, phantasm, shadows, the not-quite-here, surrealism, horror, and so on.
-I'm interested in obscurity and wondering how I and others build a whole world around it.
-I think about the underlying logics and reasonings that motivate these worlds, acting as their engine.
-These worlds reveal moments of contention between colonial, capitalist, anti-Black limitations placed on Black people in the materials worlds and the ecstatic practices by Black communities and peoples, myself included, to transcends those limitations, and thereby, queering (what is commonly thought of as) reality.
+I'm interested in Black arts use obscurity and distort reality.
+These distortions reveal moments of contention between colonial, capitalist, anti-Black limitations placed on Black people in the materials worlds and the ecstatic practices by Black communities and peoples, myself included, to transcends those limitations, and thereby, queering (what is commonly thought of as) reality.

-My writings are usually of visual and literary critique.
-But I find my style to be less critical and more curious and responsive.
-When reviewing another's work, I often think about how they articulate the shadows of our worlds.
+My writings are usually of visual and literary analyses.
+I find my style to be less critical or argumentative and more curious and responsive.
+When reviewing another's work, I often think about how they articulate the shadows of their worlds and our worlds.
 I think about how their work might allow viewers to reconsider what they thought was real, secure, stable, or knowable.
 I think about how they let us know that we are surrounded by unknowns.

 In my teaching, I encourage students to venture out of what they have considered “normal” when they are creating their own texts-- written or otherwise.
 These worlds that we engulf ourselves within teach us how we think; they imbue our ideas.
 It’s important to break down and articulate where these ideas are coming from and who are they serving.
 To do this, we may have to break out of preconceived notions of creation (or composition, if you prefer) and enter into something new.
 We must be rule-breakers.
 My pedagogical commitments extend from my belief that students (as a forever-one myself) understand conceptual categories when they (we) are exposed to a variety of creative and intellectual mediums; therefore, I practice and encourage multimodal and multi-disciplinary work.